-Review of Operations
+Review of Operations FerriScan:

-FerriScan:

 FerriScan is a patent-protected software medical device used to assess the amount of iron in the liver through the analysis of MRI images.
 The FerriScan software is used at the Company's ISO 13485 certified central facility to provide an image analysis and reporting service to hospitals and pharmaceutical companies around the world.
-We are currently providing FerriScan analysis and reporting services to clients in over 25 countries, reflecting the continued interest in FerriScan.
+We are currently providing FerriScan analysis and reporting services to clients in over 30 countries, reflecting the continued interest in FerriScan.

 Receipts from customers were \$2,489,302, up 14% from the previous year's result.
-During the year over 20 new radiology facilities were set up for FerriScan imaging and collaborative programs with pharmaceutical companies are ongoing.
-The Company was awarded a new clinical trial contract which is a significant endorsement of FerriScan's position as the gold standard in non-invasive measurement of liver iron concentration.
+During the year over 24 new radiology facilities were set up for FerriScan imaging and collaborative programs with pharmaceutical companies are ongoing.

-Resonance Health has established a marketing and sales team based in Germany, UK and USA focused on strategic long term growth.
+Resonance Health has established a marketing and sales team in Germany, UK and USA focused on strategic long term growth.